BaronSamediOfficial/Linux/LinuxCheatsheet.md

 - g - go to the top of the file
 - G - go to the bottom of the file
 - q - quit and go back to the terminal
+- / - search the file
+    - n - go to the next search result

 ### head (look from the top) and tail (look from the bottom)
 ```sh